the-disco-option/ashes-calculator/README.md

 - [ ] handle items(consumable, equipable)
 - [ ] support mob spawns and multiple sources better.
 - [ ] Add "What is this item used for?"
+- [ ] items will not be added unless their ingredients exist, and fails silently

 think up some interfaces
 interface Item {